Merging Multiple GDSII files using GDSFILT

 OUT_D123 under D123_FINAL

-With the -add option the input cell names are going to be appended with _0, the cell names in the second file will be appended with _1.
-In the final output file the cell data from all input files added is preserved; There is no "collision" between cell names.
+With the -add option the cell names of the "input file" are going to be appended with _0 in the output file, the cell names in the second file will be appended with _1 and so on.
+In the output file the cell data from all input files added is preserved; There is no "collision" between cell names.

-The -blend option works under the assumption that if cells have the same name, the same cell data will be blended in the output file.
+The -blend option works under the assumption that if cells have the same name, the contents of that cell will be "blended" in the output file.
 There is no renaming of cells in the output file.
 For example, if cell A contains 5 polygons in file1 and same cell A contains 10 polygons in file2, then cell A in the output file will have 15 polygons.

 Example2